reetmitra/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
   :bulb: Note that `f/` must come at the end, or immediately before a tag.
 For example, `add f/ n/Alice …` is allowed, but `add n/ f/ Alice …` is not allowed.
+Also, one `f/` bypasses all invalid field value errors.
+For example, `add f/ n/Alice e/ c/` bypasses to have empty email and course.
 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**